-General: Testing and analysis shall be carried out on the HPF systems to determine their capacity to withstand the rigors of installation and their capacity to perform as intended to support the structures once installed.
-The load from the supported structure is transferred to each element of the HPF system, in turn, beginning with the HPF cap or bracket connecting the structure to the helical pile shaft, then through the shaft and couplings or extensions (if any), to the weld connecting the helix to the pile shaft, through the helix, and finally to the supporting soil.
+General: Testing and analysis shall be carried out on the HF systems to determine their capacity to withstand the forces applied during installation and their capacity to perform as intended to support the structures once installed.
+The load from the supported structure is transferred to each element of the HF system, in turn, beginning with the HF cap or bracket connecting the structure to the HF shaft, then through the shaft and couplings or extensions (if any), to the weld connecting the helix to the foundation shaft, through the helix, and finally to the supporting soil.
 This load path is valid whether the loads are in tension or in compression.
-The capacity of the HPF shall be based on the capacity of the weakest of the load transfer elements in the HPF system load path.
+The capacity of the HF shall be based on the capacity of the weakest of the load transfer elements in the HF system load path.
 Testing shall be performed and reported by testing agencies specifically accredited for the types of tests required by this criteria.
 Testing shall be provided in accordance with Section 1.3.1.3.2 of ASCE-7, and analysis shall be provided by registered design professionals in accordance with Section 1.3.1.3.1 of ASCE 7.
 The maximum allowable capacity of each of the elements of the system shall be determined and included in the evaluation report, for use by the installer, and for verification by the building official.

-Capacity determination shall consider any effects of corrosion on the system.
-The helical piles shall be designed so that the effects of corrosion shall not reduce the base steel integrity beyond 67 percent at the end of the 50-year projected service life of the structure.
-A zinc coating inside and out in accordance with ASTM A123 is considered acceptable protection for a ¼-inch-thick-wall tubular steel helical pile.
+Capacity determination shall consider the effects of corrosion on the system.
+The helical foundations shall be designed so that the effects of corrosion shall not reduce the base steel integrity to less than 67 percent of the original at the end of a 50-year projected service life of the structure.

-Capacity determined by analysis: The capacity of some of the elements may be determined by conventional analysis in lieu of testing.
+Capacity determined by testing: The following aspects of the HF system are required to be determined through testing, when applicable: the retrofit bracket capacity, the strength of the helix, the maximum installation torque rating for the HF system, and the HF system torque correlation factor (see Section 4.2.5).
 Where testing is used to qualify these elements, the testing shall be in accordance with a testing plan approved by the evaluation agency.
-For these elements, the design loads shall be determined using the applicable provisions of the IRC, IBC, and ASCE 7 and AISC 360, and analysis shall be done in accordance with the applicable design standard.
-These elements include the HPF cap or bracket and its connection to the supported structure, the shaft in pure compression and tension, the coupling and its connection to both upper and lower shaft sections, and the weld connecting the helix to the shaft.
-The axial compression capacity analyses shall account for any eccentricity due to manufacturing tolerances in the coupling, and to coupling rigidity.